qemu/qemu/docs/system/vfio-ap.rst

   device, such as a private key configured specifically for the guest.

-* Dynamically assigning AP resources to or unassigning AP resources from a mediated matrix device - see 'Configuring an AP matrix for a linux guest' section above - while a running guest is using it is currently not supported.
+* Dynamically assigning AP resources to or unassigning AP resources from a mediated matrix device - see `Configuring an AP matrix for a linux guest`_ section above - while a running guest is using it is currently not supported.

 * Live guest migration is not supported for guests using AP devices.
-If a guest is using AP devices, the vfio-ap device configured for the guest must be unplugged before migrating the guest (see 'Hot unplug a vfio-ap device from a running guest' section above.
+If a guest is using AP devices, the vfio-ap device configured for the guest must be unplugged before migrating the guest (see `Hot unplug a vfio-ap device from a running guest`_ section above.)